Basic Setup

 This guide describes the complete deployment process for this setup.
 Once completed, you will be able to:

-- Log in to the Portal
+- Log in to Kadeck

 - Explore your streaming data interactively